Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 > [releases page](https://github.com/MyCryptoHQ/MyCrypto/releases).

-Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for maximum security), you can start by navigating to the Claims app on the AXIASolar-JS UI.
+Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for maximum security), you can start by navigating to the Claims app on the AXIACoin-JS UI.
 Select the account you would like to claim the LUNAR into and click the blue "Continue" button to proceed.
 Your screen should look something like this: